Amine-Itani/Unit-1/Quizzes/template.md

 ## Flowchart

-<sub>Fig.2 shows results of the program
+<sub>Fig.2 shows the flowchart of the program